boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    domain transit routers do not evaluate original IP header for QoS related decisions.
-The original DSCP marking retained in the original IP header is used at the PE for fine-grained per slice and per 5G QoS Class inbound/outbound enforcement on AC link.
+The original DSCP marking retained in the original IP header is used at the PE for fine-grained per slice and per 5G QoS Class inbound/outbound enforcement on the AC.

    In 5QI-aware model, compared to 5QI-unware model, edge resources are controlled in an even more granular, fine-grained manner, with dedicated resource allocation for